Firnen08/MIDI-to-Thirty-Dollar-Website-/README.md

 ## Contributing

 This project is a work in progress, If you wish to contribute, submit a pull request and I will look at it ASAP.

+## Credits
+All credits and original code goes to https://github.com/yangman946 As he's the one who made MIDI-to-Thirty-Dollar-Website converter

 ## Limitations